 Under the ESST Ordinance, employees accrue 1 hour for every 30 hours worked, and accrue up to 48 hours in one year.
 Employee can bank hours up to a balance of 80 hours.
 Employers are responsible for keeping track of employee hours accrued and ESST balances.
 The accrual tool can be used as a guide, but it is not an official or final determination of sick and safe balances.
 In the event of an investigation, employers must rely on their own bookkeeping and records to demonstrate compliance with the ordinance.

-The City of Saint Paul ESST Ordinance requires employers to provide notice to their employees of ESST.
-The City of Saint Paul has provided the following model notice for employers.
+The City of Saint Paul ESST Ordinance requires employers to provide notice to their employees regarding ESST.

 ESST & Minimum Wage Poster - Somali